If you become unemployed | Our Services | KelaSkip to content

 • you are temporarily laid off

-• you complete your studies and you do not have a full-time job.
+• your studies end and you do not have a full-time job.

-Register as unemployed at the latest on the first day of unemployment or temporary lay-off (tyomarkkinatori.fi).
+Register as unemployed at the latest on the first day of unemployment or temporary lay-off.
+Read more about searching for work (tyomarkkinatori.fi).

 You can only get an unemployment benefit if you have registered as an unemployed jobseeker.